People who got Johnson & Johnson’s coronavirus shot feel left behind in push for boosters

 The White House said the move at first would only apply to recipients of the Pfizer-BioNTech and Moderna vaccines, which were the first shots rolled out in the United States and represent those given to the majority of vaccinated Americans.
 Those shots use molecules called messenger RNA to trigger an immune response, while the Johnson & Johnson vaccine uses a harmless virus called an adenovirus to achieve the same result.

-“For people who received the Johnson & Johnson vaccine, we anticipate vaccine boosters will likely be needed,” Surgeon General Vivek H. Murthy said in a mid-August briefing by the White House covid-19 response team.
+“For people who received the Johnson & Johnson vaccine, we anticipate vaccine boosters will likely be needed,” Surgeon General Vivek H. Murthy said in the Aug.
+18 briefing by the White House covid-19 response team.
 “The J&J vaccine was not administered in the U.S. until March of 2021, and we expect more data on J&J in the coming weeks.
 With those data in hand, we will keep the public informed with a timely plan for J&J booster shots.”

+Johnson & Johnson said in late August that data from a pair of studies it conducted over the summer showed a booster dose of its vaccine generated a nine-fold increase in the types of antibodies that neutralize the coronavirus.
+Earlier research showed that antibody responses from a single shot remained strong eight months after immunization, according to the company.

+"With these new data, we also see that a booster dose of the Johnson & Johnson covid-19 vaccine further increases antibody responses among study participants who had previously received our vaccine,” Mathai Mammen, global head of research and development at Johnson & Johnson, said in a statement.
+“We look forward to discussing with public health officials a potential strategy for our Johnson & Johnson COVID-19 vaccine, boosting eight months or longer after the primary single-dose vaccination.”

 Fears over rising illness and death from the delta variant fuel Biden administration push for boosters